Skip to content

 • B2B marketers only had limited direct access to customers.

-So marketing’s job was to try to compile lists of prospects that sales could reach out to over the phone.
-Because there wasn’t another way to do it.
+So, marketing’s job was to compile lists of prospects that sales could reach out to over the phone because there wasn’t another way to do it.

-But over the decade, there has been an explosion of channels where businesses can reach buyers.
+But over the decade, there has been an explosion of channels through which businesses can reach buyers, which is how marketing supports sales.

 Today’s B2B marketers are living through an age of unprecedented interconnectivity.
-And now they have the ability to target more of their audience than ever before.
+They can now target a larger audience than ever before.

 A table containing a comparison of old, outdated tactics versus more modern, new ones.